MMC Benefits Handbook

 What effect does contributing on a before-tax basis have on my paycheck?

-Contributing on a before-tax basis means that the amount you pay toward your the Dependent Care Flexible Spending Account comes out of your pay before federal, and in most cases, state and local taxes are withheld, so you are paying taxes on a lower amount of salary.
+Contributing on a before-tax basis means that the amount you pay toward your Dependent Care Flexible Spending Account comes out of your pay before federal, and in most cases, state and local taxes are withheld, so you are paying taxes on a lower amount of salary.
 Your take-home pay is higher than it would be if you contributed on an after-tax basis.

 What effect does contributing on a before-tax basis have on my Social Security benefit?